-As Seahawks’ Super Bowl win hits five-year anniversary the memories will endure forever
+As Seahawks’ Super Bowl win hits five-year anniversary, the memories will endure forever

 The coaching staff has also undergone some pretty massive change — just 10 of 24 from that season remain, with both coordinators now gone (and we’re counting Ken Norton Jr., who departed for two seasons before returning last year, among those who remain).

-What will never disappear are the memories of a night when for a rare time in Seattle’s largely-tortured sports history everything turned out perfectly.
+What will never disappear are the memories of a night when for a rare time in Seattle’s largely tortured sports history everything turned out perfectly.

 A USA Today rating of all 52 Super Bowls this week slotted Seattle’s win dead last due mostly to how quickly the Seahawks turned what was nationally viewed as an epically appetizing matchup of the highest-scoring offense in NFL history against one of the league’s all-time best defenses into a rout.